The European market potential for fresh blueberries

 - Find more information through the links above.
 Use the translator function of your browser to read the information in English.

 Consumer interest in easy and healthy snacks is one of the main success factors for blueberries.
-Innovation in new cultivars will perfect blueberry quality and increased production per hectare.
+Innovation in new cultivars will perfect blueberry quality and increase production per hectare.
 On top of that, strong promotion and product availability will further boost the market and keep blueberries affordable for consumers.
 However, clean and fresh blueberries from local sources are preferred.

 All about varieties and quality